 - SAPSF Scholarship Committee will review the recommendations and determine each site winner.

-- Scholarship consideration is not for the candidate with the highest GPA but based on qualities that distinguish them from other at risk students.
+- Scholarship consideration is not for the candidate with the highest GPA but based on qualities that distinguish them from other students.

 - Candidates should be a student who the counselor has worked closely with and feels best exemplifies the ‘champion of character’ quality.

-- Characteristics being sought are those that are outlined in the application; students who have endured and thrived in spite of hardships and setbacks to reach their high school graduation goal
+- Characteristics being sought are those that are outlined in the application; students who have endured and thrived notwithstanding hardships and setbacks to reach their high school graduation goal.

 Yes.
 Read the qualifications for each scholarship and apply for as many as you believe you qualify.
 You may apply for all scholarships, but you must meet the criteria for all of the scholarships.